 - Compact design.
 Each one of these logos is compact.
 Coca-Cola is the longest and the Starbucks emblem is the most complex.
-At that, both are still easy to reproduce.
+Even so, both are still easy to reproduce.

 The One-Second Rule

-The best logo is immediately identifiable in one second or so.
+The best logo is immediately identifiable in approximately one second.
 As complicated as the Coca-Cola logo appears, the swoops and curves with the red or white color are immediately recognizable as Coke.
 The Apple logo with the bite from the side is known everywhere.

 A quality logo must be recognized quickly.
 A good way to judge a logo is put it on a piece of paper.
-Glance at it and look away.
+Glance at it, then look away.

 Can you remember it?
 If you can, it is a good logo.
-If you cannot remember it, then it is too complicated and must be simplified.
+If you cannot remember it, then it is too complicated and should be simplified.